 Mixed drinks and liquor:

-Other beverages: The dining section of the IFE system displays some of the entrees that are available on various flights.
+The dining section of the IFE system displays some of the entrees that are available on various flights.

 Actual service began 40 minutes after takeoff at 17:50.
 I had a 12-year-old Chivas.